Igor Sikorsky: Legacy

 The Sikorsky Memorial Bridge, which carries the Merritt Parkway across the Housatonic River next to the Sikorsky corporate headquarters, is named for him.
 Sikorsky has been designated a Connecticut Aviation Pioneer by the Connecticut State Legislature.
 The Sikorsky Aircraft Corporation in Stratford, Connecticut, continues to the present day as one of the world's leading helicopter manufacturers, and a nearby small airport has been named Sikorsky Memorial Airport.

 Sikorsky was inducted into the National Inventors Hall of Fame and the Junior Achievement U.S. Business Hall of Fame in 1987.

-In October 2011, one of the streets in Kyiv was renamed after Sikorsky.
+In October 2011, one of the streets in Kyiv, Ukraine, was renamed for Sikorsky.
 The decision was made by the City Council at the request of the U.S. Embassy in Ukraine, which opened its new office on that street.
 The Sikorsky's family house in the city's historical center is preserved to this day but is in a neglected condition pending restoration.

 In November 2012, one of the Russian supersonic heavy strategic bomber Tu-160, based at the Engels-2 Air Force Base, was named for Igor Sikorsky, which caused controversy among air base crew members.
 One of the officers said that Igor Sikorsky does not deserve it because he laid the foundations of the U.S., rather than Russian aviation.
 However, the Long Range Aviation command officer said that Igor Sikorsky is not responsible for the activities of his military aircraft, noted that Sikorsky had also designed the first heavy bomber for Russia.
 In 2013, Flying magazine ranked Sikorsky number 12 on its list of the 51 Heroes of Aviation.

-In August 2016, the National technical university of Ukraine "Kyiv politechnical institute" was named National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute" its former student and outstanding aircraft designer.
+In August 2016, the National technical university of Ukraine "Kyiv politechnical institute" was named National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute" after its former student and outstanding aircraft designer.

 On March 22, 2018, the Kyiv City Council officially renamed Kyiv International Airport to "Igor Sikorsky Kyiv International Airport Zhuliany".

 Philosophical and religious views

-Sikorsky was a deeply religious Russian Orthodox Christian and authored two religious and philosophical books (The Message of the Lord's Prayer and The Invisible Encounter).
+Sikorsky was a deeply religious Russian Orthodox Christian, and authored two religious and philosophical books (The Message of the Lord's Prayer and The Invisible Encounter).
 Summarizing his beliefs, in the latter he wrote: